 There has been quite a buzz lately around new architecture that leverages the cloud’s elasticity to repeatedly launch and destroy EC2 instances according to their workload.
 As such, it is curious as to why a conventional concept, such as persistent storage, is still being utilized in this technologically advanced environment.
 Workloads are read by instances from a back-end database (i.e. DynamoDB) or a queue, and the result is committed upon the completed computation.
 If an instance crashes or fails, a new one will pick up where the last one left off.
 However, AWS persistent storage, which is provided via EBS volumes, still plays a central role.
 Amazon’s constant capability additions, including provisional IOPS volumes, copying snapshots to other regions, and the most recent addition, general purpose SSDs, clearly demonstrate the need for such storage.

-N2WS Backup & Recovery (CPM) is a pioneering enterprise-class data protection solution for the AWS cloud.
-CPM supports backup and recovery for AWS EC2 instances, EBS volumes and RDS databases.
+N2WS Backup & Recovery is a pioneering enterprise-class data protection solution for the AWS cloud.
+N2WS supports backup and recovery for AWS EC2 instances, EBS volumes and RDS databases.
 Additionally, it supports the consistent backup of applications including the features listed below:

 - Flexible backup policies and schedules